 We are highly dependent on members of our executive team.
 The loss of the services of any of them may adversely impact the achievement of our objectives.
-Any of our executive officers could leave our employment at any time, as all of our employees are "at-will" employees.
-We currently only have "key person" insurance on Michael Richman, our President and Chief Executive Officer, and on Dr. Lieping Chen, our scientific founder, in his role as consultant to us.
-The loss of the services of Mr. Richman, Dr. Chen or one or more of our other executive officers could impede the achievement of our research, development and commercialization objectives.
+Any of our executive officers could leave our employment at any time, as all of our employees are "at-will" employees, and we do not have "key person" insurance on them.
+The loss of the services of our President and Chief Executive Officer Michael Richman, our scientific founder Dr. Lieping Chen who serves as a consultant to us or one or more of our other executive officers could impede the achievement of our research, development and commercialization objectives.
+For example, our former chief medical officer resigned effective August 4, 2020, and a new chief medical officer was appointed effective January 11, 2021.
+This transition could delay or otherwise adversely impact our development efforts for NC318 and our other product candidates.